 Obviously, the need to undo buttons can be because of the heat.
 So, look at the material and overall fit of the shirt as an alternative.
-By switching to a shirt in a linen or a linen/cotton mix it will help you stay cooler, removing the need to undo buttons.
+Switching to a shirt in a linen or a linen/cotton mix, it will help you stay cooler, removing the need to undo buttons.

-Hopefully, this is something that you grow out of.
+Hopefully, this is something that you will grow out of.
 When we are younger, branded logos can be a status symbol, a way to show that we have money or taste.
-As we mature, our tastes refine and we no longer chase the need to impress others.
+Our tastes refine as we mature, and we no longer chase the need to impress others.

 Our appreciation of clothing should go further than the name glorified on the chest.
 Understanding how quality clothing looks, feels and fits is the sign of a stylish man, not the 'G' on his belt buckle.

-Chasing the latest drop from a designer brand can not only leave you drastically out of pocket but also with a lack of appreciation for what you have.
-The next piece will be perceived as ‘better’ than what you already bought while in reality, you might never be satisfied.
+Chasing the latest drop from a designer brand can leave you drastically out of pocket and with a lack of appreciation for what you have.
+The next piece will be perceived as 'better' than what you already bought, while in reality, you might never be satisfied.

 Take the time to learn about brands that honour traditional craftsmanship and care about every individual product they create.
 These are the brands and pieces that will stay with you for years.

 Firstly you need the correct wallet.
-An overflowing billfold wallet is always going to look clumsy stuffed into formal trousers.
+An overflowing billfold wallet will always look clumsy and stuffed into formal trousers.
 Have more than one wallet, remove the crap from inside it and learn when and what type to use for each occasion.

 Read our guide on buying the right wallet here.

-Secondly, as technology advances, every smartphone seems to be getting slimmer and slimmer.
+Secondly, as technology advances, every smartphone seems to get slimmer.
 Payment plans are not that expensive, so there is no excuse for still using your old Nokia.

-But, that doesn’t mean a smartphone can always fit snugly into your trousers.
-If it is still bulging, then transfer to a chest pocket or even stick it in your bag if it is non-essential at that time.
+But that doesn't mean a smartphone can always fit snugly into your trousers.
+If it is still bulging, transfer it to a chest pocket or even stick it in your bag if it is non-essential.

-Polyester is a cheap, manmade material used by brands to drive the cost of manufacturing down.
+Polyester is cheap, and brands use it to drive manufacturing costs down.
 You can see polyester a mile off.
 It gives that shine to items, especially suit jackets.

-If you have a limited budget, then you might be confronted with a lot of items that have polyester in them.
-But, remember for stylish men it is about quality over quantity.
+If you have a limited budget, you might be confronted with many polyester items.
+But, remember, for stylish men, it is about quality over quantity.
 Yes, you might be able to get two polyester mix suits for the cost of a wool one, but which one will look better?

-As we get older, in theory, so does the disposable income we have to spend on clothing.
-Additionally, we have learnt that investing in our wardrobe, will not only make us look better but prolong the life of our purchase.
+As we get older, in theory, so does the disposable income we spend on clothing.
+Additionally, we have learnt that investing in our wardrobe will make us look better and prolong the life of our purchase.

-Sticking to this focus on the quality instead of quantity should remove the need to end up buying polyester.
+Sticking to this focus on quality instead of quantity should remove the need to buy polyester.